-The 2017 actual expenditures for the maintenance operations (including administrative costs) are anticipated to be under budget by \$146,810, mainly due to extended summer maintenance activities, offset by anticipated savings in Winter Control efforts for the balance of 2017.
+The 2018 actual expenditures for the maintenance operations (including administrative costs) are anticipated to be over budget by \$525,000 mainly due to extended summer maintenance activities and increased Winter Control efforts.

-In 2017, an enhanced Work Order Management system as well as an electronic Road Patrol software system were successfully implemented.
+In 2018, an enhanced Work Order Management system as well as an electronic Road Patrol software system continued to be expanded in support of day to day operations.
 The budgets established for numerous maintenance activities have historically not been adequate in addressing the demand for the service.
 The level of service required is dependent on issues such as emergency repairs, legislative requirements, increased lane kilometres and severity of weather.
 As a result, the level of expenditures has exceeded the budget amounts year over year in several programs.

-Winter Control expenditures are expected to be lower than budgeted.
+Winter Control expenditures are expected to be higher than budgeted.
 The early winter period experienced a number of significant snowfall events.
-The spring period expenditures were aligned with the five year average, however numerous full rollouts were required to address the smaller events.
+The spring period expenditures were aligned with the five year average however numerous full rollouts were required to address the smaller events.
 The cold and extreme conditions in the spring also required significant amounts of road patching operations.